 In early August the ice broke up and much of the fleet could hunt for whales.
 Some of the ships anchored and some made fast to the ice.
-On August 11, the wind changed and the ice came in again and broke holes into some of the vessels.
+On August 11, the wind changed and the ice came in again.
+It broke holes into some of the vessels.
 The crews saved them by hauling them a long way over the ice.

 The ice opened again and whaling resumed, but the natives warned them to get away as quickly as they could.
 The whalemen resolved to stay.

-Soon the ice surrounded the Monticello, but in the morning they saw most of the fleet anchored close off their position.
+Soon the ice surrounded the Monticello.
+But in the morning the crew saw most of the fleet anchored close off their position.
 The other whale ships sent their crews to help the Monticello get off.

 “More anchors were laid out astern, and the chains taken to the windlass and hove taut.
 Casks of oil were hoisted out of the hold and rolled aft, and finally she floated and was towed off to the other ships and her anchor dropped, as it later developed, for the last time.”

-The Monticello joined the rest of the fleet near Wainwright, Alaska in a strip of water not half a mile wide between the pack ice and the shore.
-There were another seven ships somewhere, but they didn’t know if they were inside or outside the ice.
+The Monticello joined the rest of the fleet near Wainwright, Alaska, in a strip of water not half a mile wide between the pack ice and the shore.
+There were another seven ships somewhere, but the Monticello crew didn’t know if they were inside or outside the ice.

 The Monticello’s boats captured a whale, but the others weren’t so lucky as the wind was so light.
 The crew had to cut up the blubber on the ice.

-“Everybody prayed and whistled for a strong northeaster, but it did not come,” wrote Williams.
+“Everybody prayed and whistled for a strong northeaster, but it did not come,” wrote William.

 The Great Pack

-On Sept.
-2, the brig Comet was crushed between a grounded ice floe and the moving pack.
+On September 2, the brig Comet was crushed between a grounded ice floe and the moving pack.
 As the ship’s timbers snapped, the crew barely had time to escape.
-Five days later, the bark Roman was crushed and sank.
+Five days later, the ice crushed the bark Roman and sank it.
 The next day, the bark Awashonks was crushed and pushed out on the ice.

 The crews scattered among the ships that the whaling disaster had not yet struck.

-The clear water began to freeze, so the seamen hammered copper onto the bows of the boats to they wouldn’t be cut through by the ice.
+The clear water began to freeze, so the seamen hammered copper onto the bows of the boats to the ice wouldn’t be cut through them.